decent-im/prosody-modules/mod_export_skeletons/README.md

 Top level attributes are given special treatment since they carry protocol semantics.
 Notably the `@to` and `@from` JIDs are replaced by symbolic labels to convey what form (bare, full or host) they had.
-The `@id` attribute is replaced with a string of the same length.
+The `@id` attribute is replaced with a string with the length based on log2 of the original length.

 ## Example